Infantile epileptic spasms syndrome: Down syndrome

 Infantile epileptic spasms syndrome appears in 1% to 5% of infants with Down syndrome.
 IESS in those with Down syndrome is milder, more responsive to treatment (for unknown reasons), and less likely to evolve into Lennox-Gastaut syndrome or other forms of epilepsy.
 A child with Down syndrome presenting with seizures that are difficult to control should be assessed for autistic spectrum disorder.

 Genetic

 Mutations in several genes have been associated with IESS.
 These include the Aristaless related homeobox (ARX) and cyclin dependent kinase like 5 (CDKL5) genes.
 The ARX gene in particular seems to be responsible for at least some of the X linked cases.
-Variants in the KCNT1 gene can also in rare cases result in West syndrome.
+Variants in genes associated with channelopathies, such as KCNT1 and SCN2A, can also, in rare cases, result in West syndrome.

 Diagnosis

 Infantile spasms can be misdiagnosed as non-epileptic, non-pathological movements such as infantile colic, startle response, or Moro reflex.

 Treatment

 Pharmacotherapy

 There is limited evidence as to which pharmacotherapy approach is optimal.
-Hormones therapy with either adrenocorticotrophic hormone (ACTH) or oral prednisone is the standard of care (with the two treatments apparently producing equivalent outcomes).
+Hormone therapy with either adrenocorticotrophic hormone (ACTH) or oral prednisone is the standard of care (with the two treatments apparently producing equivalent outcomes).
 ACTH therapy is cost-prohibitive in the US.
 ACTH therapy produces improvement in spasms within days whereas neurodevelopmental improvements take weeks.
 ACTH therapy is associated with increased risk of infections (which account for the majority of deaths).
 Therapy with vigabatrin is also commonly undertaken (though long-term use is associated with a risk of visual field loss); vigabatrin is considered the treatment of choice for infantile spasms associated with tuberous sclerosis complex, and is also favoured in those with serious brain lesions or malformations.
+Levetiracetam has been cited as having a rate of freedom from monotherapy failure higher than phenobarbital.